openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

     * `x5c`: CONDITIONAL.
 JWT header containing a certificate or certificate chain corresponding to the key used to sign the JWT.
 This element may be used to convey a key attestation.
 In such a case, the actual key certificate will contain attributes related to the key properties.
 MUST NOT be present if `kid` or `jwk` is present.
     * `iss`: REQUIRED.
 MUST contain the client_id of the sender.
     * `aud`: REQUIRED.
 MUST contain the issuer URL of Credential issuer.
     * `iat`: REQUIRED.
 MUST contain the instant when the proof was created.
+The value is a JSON number representing the number of seconds from 1970-01-01T0:0:0Z as measured in UTC until the date/time.
+See RFC 3339 [RFC3339] for details regarding date/times in general and UTC in particular.
     * `nonce`: REQUIRED.
 MUST contain a fresh nonce as provided by the issuer.

 Note: if both `jwk` and `x5c` are present, the represented signing key MUST be the same in both.